tarunmangukiya/ajax-library/README.md

 Contains the following Library for advanced ajax support
   - AjaxForm
-  - AjaxFileUpload & VirtualAjaxForm are coming soon...
+  - VirtualAjaxForm (Documentation writing is pending, you can have a look at example on how to use it)

 ##AjaxForm
 AjaxForm modifies existing html form into a advanced AjaxHelper AjaxForm.
 Using AjaxForm you can not only make the form ajax but also add the advanced functionalities like displaying errors, information messages, update the parts of page in case of success, redirect between pages, etc.